Last Reviewed October 2023

 Develop a National International Student Recruitment Strategy in Partnership with the U.S. Departments of State, Education, and Homeland Security.

-UPDATE: On July 26, 2021, the U.S. Departments of State and Education, with support from the U.S. Departments of Commerce and Homeland Security, released a “Joint Statement of Principles in Support of International Education”, outlining their shared commitment to promoting international education, and to undertaking actions to support a renewed focus on international education.
+- On July 23, 2021, the U.S. Departments of State and Education, with support from the U.S. Departments of Commerce and Homeland Security, released a "Joint Statement of Principles in Support of International Education", outlining their shared commitment to promoting international education, and to undertaking actions to support a renewed focus on international education.

 Bureau of Economic Analysis

 Provide Detailed Methodology for Calculating U.S. Trade in Services, Education-Related Personal Travel.